aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/4-sns-notification.md

 ```
   /**
   * TODO#7: What should the HTTP method be for starting analysis process?
-  * Tips: Review Tutorial #2, Using Media2Cloud RESTful API
+  * Tips: Review Tutorial #2, Using Media2Cloud RESTful API.
+Do not include '/demo'
   */
   function getAnalysisHttpPath() {
     return '#ANALYSIS_PATH';
   }
 ```
-* You can also look at the function to deconstruct SNS message
+* This function we have already written for you shows how to parse an SNS message
 ```
   function getUuidFromSnsEvent(event) {
     const message = JSON.parse(event.Records[0].Sns.Message);